 Students drop out of school to work early.
 (Illustration photo)

 At first, he received a salary of about 6 - 7 million VND/month.
-Later, with his knowledge and ability to meet the job requirements, his salary was increased to 10 - 13 million VND/month, and the working hours and pressure gradually increased.
-Hoang felt happy because his efforts were rewarded.
+Later, with his knowledge and ability to do the job well, his salary was increased to 10 - 13 million VND/month, working hours and pressure also gradually increased.
+Hoang felt happy because his efforts were rewarded accordingly.

-While he was on the verge of dedication, he thought he didn't need a degree to work, and could even earn tens of millions per month.
-Hoang hid from his family that he wanted to put his studies on hold to go to work, planning to continue studying when he had enough money.
+While he was on the verge of dedication, he thought he didn’t need a degree to work, and could even earn tens of millions a month.
+Hoang hid his family’s request to put his studies on hold to go to work, planning to continue studying when he had enough money.

-After working for more than a year, Hoang realized that he had no time to go to school anymore and started thinking about quitting school.
+After working for more than a year, Hoang realized that he had no time to go to school anymore and started to think about quitting school.
 After many nights of thinking, he decided to talk to his family about quitting school.
-Despite his parents' strong objections, he insisted on following his own path.
+Despite his parents' strong objection, he still decided to follow his own path.

-However, things did not go as smoothly as he thought.
-"After working for more than a year, I gradually felt less excited than the first days of work, because I had to look at the computer all day with long strings of code.
-I decided to find a new job," the young man from Son La recalled.
+However, things didn't go as smoothly as he thought.
+"After working for over a year, I gradually lost my enthusiasm for the job, because I was constantly looking at computers with long lines of code.
+I decided to look for a new job," the young man from Son La recalled.

 From an excellent student, Hoang now has no degree, and it is very difficult to get a job.
 Under the pressure of making a living in the city, he had to apply for a job as a customer service employee for a foreign language training company with a salary of about 10 million VND/month.

 "Because I wanted to earn money early to help my family, I gave up my university degree with so many opportunities open to me.
-I regret dropping out of school to work early," Hoang confided.
+I regret dropping out of school to start working so early," Hoang confessed.

-Pham Huu Linh (born 2000, from Nghe An) almost failed to get a degree in Information Technology from the University of Technology (Vietnam National University, Hanoi) because he was too busy working part-time.
+Pham Huu Linh (born in 2000, from Nghe An province ) almost failed to obtain his degree in Information Technology from the University of Technology (Vietnam National University, Hanoi) due to being preoccupied with part-time work.

 Entering his third year, thanks to his good academic performance, Linh was offered jobs by many companies.
 At this time, he began to hesitate between choosing to go to school or go to work.